-- -At initial time-stamp counters synchronization, done at boot-time by the operating system.
-This heavy synchronization, if not done by the BIOS (Basic Input/Output System), requires full control of the system. - -When the producer finishes writing to a sub-buffer, making it available for reading by a thread running on an arbitrary CPU.
-This involves using the proper memory barriers ensuring that all written data is committed to memory before another CPU starts reading the buffer. - -At consumed data counter update, involving the appropriate memory barriers ensuring the data has been fully read before making the buffer available for writing.
+- At boot-time and cpu hotplug time-stamp counters synchronization, performed at by either the BIOS (Basic Input/Output System) or the operating system.
+This heavy synchronization requires full control of the system. - When the producer finishes writing to a sub-buffer, thus making it consumable by threads running on arbitrary CPUs.
+This involves using the proper memory barriers ensuring that all previously written buffer data is committed to memory before another CPU starts reading the buffer. - At consumed data counter update, involving the appropriate memory barriers ensuring the data has been fully read before making the buffer available for writing.

-The two points at which a sub-buffer can pass from one CPU to another is when it is exchanged between the producer and the consumer and when it goes back from the consumer to the producer, because the consumer may run on a different CPU than the producer.
-Good care must therefore be taken to make sure correct memory ordering between buffer management variables and the buffer data writes.
+The two points where a sub-buffer can pass from one CPU to another occur when it is exchanged between the producer and the consumer and when it goes back from the consumer to the producer, because the consumer may run on a different CPU than the producer.
+Good care must therefore be taken to ensure correct memory ordering between buffer management variables and the buffer data accesses.
 The condition which makes a sub-buffer ready for reading is represented by Eqn.
-2, which depends on the read count and the commit seq counter corresponding to the read count.
-Therefore, before incrementing the sub-buffer commit seq, a write memory barrier must be issued on SMP systems allowing out-of-order memory writes to ensure the buffer data is written before the commit seq is updated.
-On the read-side, before reading the commit seq, a read memory barrier must be issued on SMP.
-It insures correct read ordering of counter and buffer data.
+(2), which depends on the read count and the commit seq counter corresponding to the read count.
+Therefore, SMP systems allowing out-of-order memory writes must write buffer data before incrementing commit seq, by means of a write memory barrier.
+On the read-side, a read memory barrier must be issued between reading commit seq and its associated buffer data.
+It ensures correct read ordering of counter and buffer data.

 LTTng buffering uses an optimization over the classic memory barrier model.
 Instead of executing a write memory barrier before each commit seq update, a simple compiler optimization barrier is used to make sure data written to buffer and commit seq update happen in program order with respect to local interrupts.
 Given that the write order is only needed when the read-side code needs to check the buffer's commit seq value, Algorithm 6 shows how the read-side sends an IPI to execute a memory barrier on the target CPU between two memory barriers on the local CPU to ensure that memory ordering is met when the sub-buffer is passed from the writer to the reader.
 This IPI scheme promotes the compiler barrier to a memory barrier each time the reader needs to issue a memory barrier.
-Given the reader needs to issue such barrier only once per sub-buffer switch, compared to a write memory barrier once per event, this improves performance by removing a barrier from the fast path at the added cost of an extra IPI at each sub-buffer switch, which happen relatively rarely.
-With an average event size of 8 bytes and a typical sub-buffer size of 1 MB, the ratio is one sub-buffer switch each 131072 events.
-Given an IPI executing a write memory barrier on an Intel Core2 Xeon 2.0 GHz takes about 2500 cycles and that a local write memory barrier takes 8 cycles, memory barrier synchronization speed is increased by a factor 419 to 1.
+Given the reader needs to issue such a barrier only once per sub-buffer switch, compared to a write memory barrier once per event, this improves performance by removing a barrier from the fast path at the added cost of an extra IPI at each sub-buffer switch, which happens relatively rarely.
+With an average event size of 8 bytes and a typical sub-buffer size of 1 MiB, the ratio is one sub-buffer switch each 131072 events.
+Given an IPI executing a write memory barrier on an Intel Core2 Xeon 2.0 GHz takes about 2500 cycles, and given that a write memory barrier takes 8 cycles, memory barrier synchronization speed is increased by a factor 419 to 1.